-Several amenities are available on the grounds of Village Hall for residents to enjoy: playground equipment and the walking track, which are open to all, and tennis courts, which require purchase of a key card for access.
+Several amenities are available on the grounds of the Municipal Building for residents to enjoy: playground equipment and the walking track, which are open to all, and tennis courts, which require the purchase of a key card for access.

 Four tennis courts are located adjacent to Village Hall.
-As a resident, you can purchase a key-card for $50 that allows you to play on the courts with non-resident friends.
-Non-residents can obtain at key card for $100.
-The tennis-court key cards are sold for a period of two years and may be purchased at the Public Safety service window in Village Hall.
+As a resident, you can purchase a key card for $50 that allows you to play on the courts with non-resident friends.
+Non-residents can obtain a key card for $100.
+The tennis-court key cards are sold for a period of two years and may be purchased at the Public Safety service window in the Municipal Building.

 If you wish to purchase a key card during the second year of the two-year term, the price will be $35 and $70 for non-residents.
 Fees from card sales are used to offset maintenance expenses and court supplies.

 Use of the tennis courts is restricted to key card-holders and their guests.
 Please abide by the following courtesy rules: